-Mr. Bigney.
-Mr. Bigney is party to an offer letter, dated October 16, 2023, for his services as General Counsel.
-The offer letter provides for (i) an initial annual base salary of \$250,000, (ii) a target annual cash bonus opportunity of no less than 50% of Mr. Bigney's annual base salary, (iii) a sign-on incentive equity award equal to 3x Mr. Bigney's base salary, vesting over five years and (iv) annual equity incentive grants.
-If (i) Mr. Bigney is terminated by the Company for any reason other than for cause or other than his breach of the terms and conditions of the offer letter, or (ii) Mr. Bigney erminates his employment for good reason, then to the extent Mr. Bigney executes and does not revoke a general release of claims in favor of the Company, Mr. Bigney will be entitled to 12 months of continued base salary plus COBRA premiums.
-In addition, if Mr. Bigney is terminated within 12 months of a change of control, Mr. Bigney will receive a pro-rata portion of the current year bonus at target performance and vesting of his equity awards will accelerate.
-Mr. Bigney's annual base salary was subsequently increased to \$300,000 by the Board effective January 1, 2024.
+Mr. Symington.
+Mr. Symington is party to an offer letter, dated August 9, 2012, for his services as General Counsel.
+The offer letter provides for (i) an initial annual base salary of \$300,000, (ii) a target annual cash bonus opportunity 50% of Mr. Symington's annual base salary received during the applicable performance year in the discretion of the Compensation Committee, (iii) a sign-on incentive equity award equal to 210,000 shares of common stock of the Company, vesting over five years (the "Initial Award") and (iv) annual equity incentive grants.
+If (i) Mr. Symington is terminated by the Company for any reason other than for cause or other than his breach of the terms and conditions of the offer letter, or (ii) Mr. Symington terminates his employment for good reason, then to the extent Mr. Symington executes and does not revoke a general release of claims in favor of the Company, Mr. Symington will be entitled to 6 months of continued base salary.
+In addition, if (i) the Company has not granted Mr. Symington the full amount of the Initial Award, and (ii) a change of control occurs, and (iii) Mr. Symington is terminated within 12 months of such change of control for any reason other than for cause or Mr. Symington terminates his employment for good reason, Mr. Symington will receive a cash award equal to the value of the number of shares remaining to be granted under the Initial Award.